Six-dimensional time-space crystalline structures

-In the present letter, we demonstrate the notion of \emph{time-space crystals} (\tsc) that support both spatial and temporal periodic structures simultaneously \cite{Li2012,Gomez-Leon2013,Messer2018,Fujiwara2019,Cao2020,Martinez2020,Gao2020}.
+In the present letter, we demonstrate the notion of \emph{time-space crystals} (\tsc) that support both spatial and temporal periodic structures simultaneously \cite{Li2012,Gomez-Leon2013,Messer2018,Fujiwara2019,Cao2020,Chakraborty2020,Martinez2020,Gao2020}.
 We begin with a single particle moving in a one-dimensional (1D) spatially periodic potential.
 If such a potential is periodically and resonantly driven in time, a time crystalline structure can be created and combined with the periodic structure in space to form a 2D \tsc.
 Similar shaking can be realized in all three orthogonal directions and allows one to create a 6D \tsc.
 Realization of a 6D crystalline structure paves the way towards investigation of 6D condensed-matter phases.
 Here we demonstrate how these structures can be endowed with synthetic gauge fields \cite{Jaksch2003,Gerbier2010,kolovsky11,AidelsburgerEtAl2013,miyake13harper,Goldman2014,Eckardt16review}, and this development completes the toolbox necessary for the realization of the 6D quantum Hall effect (\qhe).
 Here, in addition to the first Chern number \cite{ThoulessEtAl1982}, the nonlinear quantized response is characterized by the third Chern number \cite{LeeEtAl2018,PetridesEtAl2018}.
-A previous proposal \cite{Price15PRL} focused on the 4D \qhe\ \cite{LohseEtAl2018} realized by introducing a single extra dimension to a 3D lattice.
-From the perspective of accessing higher-dimensional physics with the help of extra or synthetic dimensions \cite{Boada12PRL,CeliEtAl2014,ManciniEtAl2015,StuhlEtAl2015,LiviEtAl2016} our work seeks to promote the time as a resource suitable for doubling of the number of dimensions.
+Our work complements and extends several previous proposals \cite{Price15PRL,Price17PRA}.
+Ref.~\cite{Price15PRL} focused on the 4D \qhe\ \cite{LohseEtAl2018} realized by introducing a single extra dimension to a 3D lattice and Ref.~\cite{Price17PRA} sought to access 6D physics by reinterpreting the energy levels of a harmonic trap as a synthetic dimension.
+From the perspective of accessing higher-dimensional physics with the help of extra or synthetic dimensions \cite{Boada12PRL,CeliEtAl2014,ManciniEtAl2015,StuhlEtAl2015,LiviEtAl2016} our work seeks to promote the time as a resource suitable for doubling of the number of dimensions \cite{Sacha2017rev,Peng2018,Guo2020,SachaTC2020}.